BC Lions: Buono era (2003–2011)

-Before and during the 2005 season there was controversy as to which quarterback should be the starter, Casey Printers or Dave Dickenson.
+Before and during the 2005 CFL season there was controversy as to which quarterback should be the starter, Casey Printers or Dave Dickenson.
 Printers was the CFL's 2004 season Most Outstanding Player, but Dickenson was a veteran star destined for the Canadian Football Hall of Fame.
 The team ultimately chose to go with Dickenson, despite his having been somewhat injury-prone.
 The Lions came out of the gate roaring.
 Led by Dickenson and an outstanding receiving corps, the team strung together 11 consecutive wins.
 The final game of the win streak came on September 17, 2005, when the Leos squeaked past the Montreal Alouettes by a score of 27–26 when Don Matthews elected to go for a two-point conversion rather than tie the game.
 The Lions bid for an undefeated season came to a halt the very next week on September 24, 2005, when the Edmonton Eskimos defeated the Lions 37–20 at Commonwealth Stadium.
 Dickenson sustained a season-ending concussion and Printers took over as starting QB.
 The Lions won only one of their remaining seven games of the regular season.
 On November 20, 2005, the Lions lost in the Western Finals to the eventual Grey Cup champion Eskimos at B.C.
 Place.
-The game ended with a controversial "non-call" on the last play of the game; as what would have been Printers' game-winning pass to slotback Geroy Simon appeared to have been interfered with by a defending Eskimo, and was ruled incomplete.
+The game ended with a controversial "non-call" on the last play of the game; as what would have been Printers' game-winning pass to slotback Geroy Simon appeared to have been interfered with by a defending Edmonton player, and was ruled incomplete.
 Defensive end Brent Johnson was named a 2005 CFL All-Star, and won the Outstanding Canadian Award.